-- Heat olive oil in a large nonstick skillet over medium heat.
-Add onion and garlic and sauté until tender (5-7 minutes).
+- Heat olive oil in a large nonstick sauté pan over medium heat.
+Add the onion and garlic and sauté until tender (5-7 minutes).

-- Drain and rinse the jackfruit in a strainer.
-Cut the core of the jackfruit (the triangular tip) from the flesh and discard the core.
+- Meanwhile, drain and rinse the jackfruit in a strainer.
+Cut away the core of the jackfruit (the tough triangular tip) and discard, reserving the soft, stringy flesh (see here for a photo).
+If desired, remove the jackfruit seeds/bulbs (you can eat these, but some people don't like the texture).

-- Mix chili powder, cumin, smoke salt, garlic powder, cayenne pepper, and brown sugar together in a medium bowl.
+- Mix together the brown sugar, chili powder, cumin, garlic powder, smoke salt, and cayenne pepper in a medium bowl.
 Add in the jackfruit flesh and toss to coat.

-- Add seasoned jackfruit to the skillet with the onions and garlic.
+- Add the seasoned jackfruit to the pan.
 Sauté for 5 minutes.

-- Whisk the barbeque sauce and water together.
-Pour into the skillet with the jackfruit.
-Cover and simmer for 20-25 minutes or until tender.
+- In a small bowl, whisk together the barbecue sauce and water.
+Pour over the jackfruit.
+Reduce the heat to low, cover, and simmer for 20-25 minutes, or until tender.

-- While the jackfruit simmers, toast the buns in a toaster.
+- While the jackfruit simmers, toast the buns.

 - Remove the lid from the skillet and shred the jackfruit with a fork.
-Continue to simmer with the lid off for 5-10 minutes or until the barbeque sauce is reduced.
+Continue to simmer with the lid off for 5 minutes, or until the barbecue sauce is mostly absorbed.

-- Fill each of the buns with a mound of jackfruit and top with garnishes of choice (ideas: pickled red onions, cilantro, parsley, etc).
+- Fill each bun with a mound of BBQ jackfruit and top with garnishes of choice (ideas: pickled red onions, cilantro, mini cucumbers, etc).